wmay/euc-safety/_guides/traffic.md

 It's been found repeatedly that bicycle accidents are more likely on the sidewalk than on the street.[^sidewalks] The main issue is that drivers don't watch for vehicles on sidewalks.
 Another issue, in my experience, is that many sidewalks are more poorly maintained than the street.
-It's also illegal in many US cities.
+Sidewalk riding is also illegal in many US cities.

 [^sidewalks]: See "Risk Factors for Bicycle-Motor Vehicle Collisions at
     Intersections"